google/WebFundamentals/src/content/en/updates/2018/09/inside-browser-part4.md

 A common event handling pattern in web development is event delegation.
 Since events bubble, you can attach one event handler at the topmost element and delegate tasks based on event target.
-You might have seen or written code like the blow.
+You might have seen or written code like the below.

 ```javascript
 document.body.addEventListener('touchstart', event => {